MerginMaps/docs/src/manage/dashboard.md

 In the upper right corner of the screen, you can see the current workspace and your username.
 Click on it to [switch between workspaces](./workspaces/#how-to-switch-between-workspaces) and to **Manage workspaces**.
 ![profile menu](./workspaces/web-switch-workspace.png)

 Click on **Manage workspaces** to see the overview of workspaces to which you have access as a guest, member or owner.
-Here you can [create a new workspace](./workspaces/#how-to-create-a-new-workspace), leave a workspace and manage invitations to workspaces of other users.
+Here you can [create a new workspace](./workspaces/#how-to-create-a-new-workspace), leave a workspace and accept/decline invitations to other users' workspaces.
 ![manage workspaces](./web-manage-workspaces.png)